Read about us in this news article published by the Duke Office of Civic Engagement.

 Through the eyes of Tarboro native and Robertson alumna Caroline Leland

 This story starts with a moment of confusion.
-I didn't understand, at first, when I saw that my merit-based scholarship program was sending high-achieving college students to rural Southern communities for summer internships.
-A native of Tarboro, NC, I couldn't imagine anyone willingly choosing to spend an entire college summer in a tiny town like the one I called home.
+I didn't understand, at first, when I saw that my scholarship program was sending college students to rural Southern communities for summer internships.
+I couldn't imagine why anyone would choose to spend a summer in a tiny town like the one I called home.

 Learning about the high-impact potential of those rural internships, though, showed me what I had previously overlooked.
 My quiet hometown was a hotbed of community activism — complete with passionate leaders who devote their lives to improving the outlook of Edgecombe County's most disadvantaged community members.